Coronavirus restrictions remain in place. Full guidance on what you can and cannot do is available on the government website.

 • Nightclubs, dance halls, and discotheques

-• Hotels and other accommodation providers (except for
+• Hotels and other non-self-contained accommodation providers (except for legally permitted reasons)

-• Entertainment and tourist venues (e.g. theatres, concert halls, cinemas, museums and galleries, casinos, amusement arcades, bingo halls, bowling alleys, skating rinks, go-karting venues, indoor play and soft play centres and areas, circuses, fairgrounds, funfairs, zoos and other animal attractions, water parks and theme parks)
+• Indoor entertainment and tourist venues (e.g. theatres, concert halls, cinemas, museums and galleries, casinos, amusement arcades, bingo halls, bowling alleys, skating rinks).

-• Indoor attractions venues such as botanical gardens, heritage homes and landmarks (outdoor grounds of these premises can remain open for outdoor exercise)
+• Indoor attractions at venues such as botanical gardens, heritage homes and landmarks

 The full list of businesses required to remain closed is available on the government website.